pytorch/botorch/docs/overview.md

 #### Objectives

-To give additional flexibility in the case of MC-based acquisition functions, botorch provides the option of transforming the output(s) of the model through an `Objective` module, which returns a one-dimensional output that is passed to the acquisition function.
+To give additional flexibility in the case of MC-based acquisition functions, BoTorch provides the option of transforming the output(s) of the model through an `Objective` module, which returns a one-dimensional output that is passed to the acquisition function.
 The `MCAcquisitionFunction` class defaults its objective to `IdentityMCObjective`, which simply returns the last dimension of